rnklee/RPGanalysis/README.md

 ## Methodology
 The analysis breaks down into the following steps:
--preprocessing: for successful tag-based analysis, we focus on games with enough  to ensure the tags are
+- preprocessing: for successful tag-based analysis, we focus on games with enough  to ensure the tags are
--PCA: of course, there are redundancies in tags (for example, Action and Action RPG) and to remove this, we perform PCA on vectorized the tag lists.
+- PCA: of course, there are redundancies in tags (for example, Action and Action RPG) and to remove this, we perform PCA on vectorized the tag lists.
--K-Means: to see if there is any obvious clustering, we then perform K-Means on PCA scores.
+- K-Means: to see if there is any obvious clustering, we then perform K-Means on PCA scores.